What is Financial Technology? FinTech Definition, Evolution, Examples

 What is Financial Technology (Fintech)?

 In simple terms, the concept covers financial products and services provided with the help of special innovative technologies.
+Fintech (financial technologies) - technologies that help financial services and companies manage the financial aspects of a business.
+These include software, applications, processes, and business models.
+It is also an industry where fintech companies use new financial trends, innovations, and solutions to compete with traditional financial institutions for the hearts and funds of customers.
+Most often, these are tech startups and companies that improve their services with the help of fintech tools.
 These technologies include artificial intelligence, blockchain, biometrics, and others.
 We’ll discuss the most popular ones later in the article.

 Fintech is aimed at improving the financial market and automating at least some of its processes.
 Among examples are payments via smartphones, mobile banking, online lending, and more.